chadmcrowell/killercoda-scenarios/ckad/tcp-probe/step1.md

-Create a pod named `tcp-check` using image `nginx` with a TCP liveness probe on port 80.
+Create a pod in the `session283884` namespace named `tcp-check` using image `nginx` with a TCP liveness probe on port 80.

 <details><summary>Solution</summary>
 <br>